Ethernet physical layer: Physical layers

 The following sections provide a brief summary of official Ethernet media types.
 In addition to these official standards, many vendors have implemented proprietary media types for various reasons—often to support longer distances over fiber optic cabling.

-Early implementations and 10 Mbit/s
+Early implementations and

 Early Ethernet standards used Manchester coding so that the signal was self-clocking and not adversely affected by high-pass filters.

-Fast Ethernet

 All Fast Ethernet variants use a star topology and generally use 4B5B line coding.

-1 Gbit/s

 All Gigabit Ethernet variants use a star topology.
 1000BASE-X variants use 8b/10b PCS encoding.
 Initially, half-duplex mode was included in the standard but has since been abandoned.
 Very few devices support gigabit speed in half-duplex.

-2.5 and 5 Gbit/s
+2.5 and

 2.5GBASE-T and 5GBASE-T are scaled-down variants of 10GBASE-T and provide longer reach over pre-Cat 6A cabling.
 These physical layers support twisted-pair copper cabling and backplanes only.